dconley1212/dconley1212/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a water plants app!
+- 🔭 Building an app to help my wife water her plants on time!
 - 🌱 I’m currently learning Javascript, React, Express, and Node.js.
 If you have any tips or would like to connect about opportunity I have put my contact information below.
-- 🤔 I’m looking for help connecting through axios a front-end point with my back-end express server.
-My requests are working on postman when I hit the server, but I am having trouble connecting the dots on the front-end.
 - 📫 How to reach me: dconley1989@gmail.com
 - Fun Fact about me: I have driven from the Atlantic Ocean to the Pacific Ocean in one day.
 Happy to expalin more if you're curious!
+Connect with me on Linkedin: https://www.linkedin.com/in/dave-conley-7b59385a/